 - Natural oils like jojoba can help in healing.
 Specifically, it encourages skin cells to reconnect after being separated by a cut or other injury.

 All of these properties are derived from the strong, natural, healthy fatty acids and vitamins jojoba oil contains.
 Because it occurs in nature, it doesn't cause severe reactions to your body's skin and can help protect it instead.
-It's a great natural skincare routine!
+It's a great natural addition to a healthy skincare routine.

 If you use jojoba oil, try applying a very small amount to your wrist or the inside of your elbow to ensure no rash appears before you use it elsewhere.